Selerity/sas-analytics-pro/CONFIGURATION.md

 This sets the user ID you will use to log into SAS Studio with.
 If you set this value to `blank` (by deleting the value after the `=` sign) this will default to `sasdemo`.
 This repo attempts to re-use the user name you have already logged into you machine with. e.g. if you log into your PC with the user name `michael` then you will also be able to log into SAS Studio using that same user name (_but SAS Studio will use a different password - which is available using the main instructions_).

 ## `SAS94DEPOT`
-This option is used to locate your SAS 9.4 Depot when using the Clinical Standards Toolkit.
+This option is used to locate your SAS 9.4 Depot which is required for various addons.
 This can be a local or UNC path to your SAS 9.4 Depot.
+This value must be set to a valid SAS 9.4 Depot location when using **SAS OQ Mode**.

 ## `SASLOCKDOWN`
 Setting this value to `blank` (by deleting the value after the `=` sign) or `true` will cause your environment to be in [Lockdown mode](https://documentation.sas.com/doc/en/sasadmincdc/v_017/calsrvpgm/p04d9diqt9cjqnn1auxc3yl1ifef.htm?homeOnFail).
 By setting this value to `false` your environment _will not_ be in Lockdown mode.